apache/druid/docs/querying/sql-functions.md

 ## ARRAY_ORDINAL_OF

 Returns the one-based index of the first occurrence of the expression in the array.
-Returns null if the value isn't present, or `-1` if `druid.generic.useDefaultValueForNull=true` (deprecated legacy mode).
+Returns null if the value isn't present.

 * **Syntax**: `ARRAY_ORDINAL_OF(arr, expr)`
 * **Function type:** Array